xpl/useless/README.md

 * Grouping of same source line repeated consequently.
 * Complete [API](https://github.com/xpl/useless/blob/master/base/reflection.js) for it's internals (exception handling / callstack access) — _TBD_

-### Err... isn't this what debug tools are for?

-Yes, and this is "debug tools" too, but more specific.
-It is not a replacement to **WebInspector**, but a power-up.
-WebInspector is just not good enough for the quick identification of typical errors that occur often during development process.
-In most cases, they require no detailed inspection of the full source code — you can identify problem cause just by briefly looking at the source line.
-Displaying full info, as WebInspector does, would slow down things: you need to scroll through tons of text, expand cryptic traces by clicking, and then clicking and waiting again to load sources in separate window.

-And because WebInspector is a separate tool, you might not even know that something's broken, until its opened.
-You can imagine **Panic.js** as a small and fast subset of WebInspector, inlined into your page until it goes to the production, like a scaffolding.

-### Configuring (stand-alone distribution)

-Simply link the script to a page, and it will configure itself automagically™.
-Requires <a href="http://underscorejs.org">underscore</a> and <a href="http://jquery.com">jQuery</a>.

-* <a href="build/panic.min.js">Panic.min.js</a> (minified)
-* <a href="build/panic.js">Panic.js</a> (readable source)

-<b>Before use,</b> consider that the distribution contains full **Useless** toolkit, where the diagnostics-related utility _[responsible for all the magic behind Panic.js]_ appear a small fraction of entire codebase.
-In other words, it brings a holy shitload of code, which can possibly cause all sort of compatibility-related issues.

-__But in most cases, it should work out of the box.__ And supposing that you don't ever plan using **Panic.js** on production server (why would you), size of the script doesn't matter that much.

-**P.S.:** it does not display source lines if executed from local HTML file (as sources are read by XHR requests).

 ## LogOverlay.js

 A nice `console.log` alternative for those who like log-driven debugging.
 Based on [log.js](https://github.com/xpl/useless/blob/master/base/log.js) (acts as a write backend for it) — which is ultimately based on [stringify.js](https://github.com/xpl/useless/blob/master/base/tier0/stringify.js) and [reflection.js](https://github.com/xpl/useless/blob/master/base/reflection.js) superpowers (check it out).